-On February 4, 2015, the board of directors of the Company approved a \$250.0 million repurchase program of its common stock.
-The repurchase program has no expiration date and replaces the prior 2014 authorization.
-During the year ended December 31, 2015, the Company repurchased 2.2 million shares for \$128.1 million, including a total of 2.1 million shares that were purchased from investment funds affiliated with the Sponsor in secondary offerings that commenced May 27, 2015, August 10, 2015, and November 18, 2015.
-At December 31, 2015, \$121.9 million remained outstanding under the repurchase program.
+On February 4, 2015, the board of directors of the Company authorized a share repurchase program of up to \$250.0 million of its common stock.
+During the year ended December 31, 2015, the Company repurchased 2.2 million shares for \$128.1 million, including a total of 2.1 million shares that were purchased from investment funds affiliated with the Sponsor in secondary offerings.

 On March 28, 2014, the board of directors of the Company authorized the repurchase of up to \$225.0 million of its common stock.
-Under this authorization, the Company repurchased a total of 5.0 million shares for \$221.6 million in the year ended December 31, 2014, including 4.5 million shares that were purchased from investment funds affiliated with the Sponsor in conjunction with the sale of 8.0 million shares through an underwritten secondary offering that commenced on December 10, 2014.
+Under this authorization, the Company repurchased a total of 5.0 million shares for \$221.6 million in the year ended December 31, 2014, including 4.5 million shares that were purchased from investment funds affiliated with the Sponsor in secondary offerings.